 Guidelines for Departments

-Departments, centers, institutes and programs should include the primary USC logo in the top right corner of each page with a link back to the USC homepage.
+Departments, centers, institutes and programs must include the primary USC logo in the top right corner of each page with a link back to the USC homepage.
 See website guidelines.

 Academic and Administrative Unit Logotypes